 After what seems like an hour yelling different meanings of Heisl at one another, you finally remember that you all speak English, clarify your needs and head for the hotel.

 It’s morning in Vienna.
 The birds sing sweetly as the the sun, hanging low and heavy on the horizon, casts its warm glow through your hotel window.
-Sleepily, and with love in your heart, for good friends and for all this beautiful world has to offer, you turn your gaze to the window and shout, “SHUT UP BIRDS!!
-I HAVE THE WORST HANGOVER EVER!!"
+Sleepily, and with love in your heart, for good friends and for all this beautiful world has to offer, you turn your gaze to the window and shout, “Shut up, Bird!
+I have the worst hangover ever!”

-“SHUT THE CURTAIN!
-SHUT THE CURTAIN!" screeches Brandon, waking from his slumber on the floor next to you.
-“IT’S TOO BRIGHT!
-IT’S TOO BRIGHT!
-MY EYES!!"
+“Shut the curtain!” screeches Brandon, waking from his slumber on the floor next to you.
+“It’s too bright!”

 Head pounding, you close the curtains only to realize that the bed next to you is empty, and Brenda is nowhere to be found.
-Panicked, you scour the hotel room and eventually find 1/2 of the Walsh twins asleep in the bathtub, a giant stuffed Mickey Mouse cuddling next to her (where did she get that?).
-You ever so gently try and rouse her awake, only to be met with a guttural, “Ughhhhhhhhhhhhh."
+Panicked, you scour the hotel room and eventually find 1/2 of the Walsh twins asleep in the bathtub.
+You ever so gently try and rouse her awake, only to be met with a guttural, “Ughhhhhhhhhhhhh.”

 In times likes these, there’s really only one solution: the Reparaturseidl, literally “repair beer.”
 So, being the born leader that you are (your 4th grade teacher told you so), you call room service, lie down and wait.